-The infection caused by Listeria can vary from mild to severe
+The infection caused by Listeria can vary from mild to severe.

 Most healthy adults and children who consume contaminated food experience only mild to moderate symptoms.
-The infection is usually self-limited, since, in healthy hosts, exposure to Listeria stimulates the production of tumour necrosis factor and other cytokines, which activate monocytes and macrophages to eradicate the organism.
-Few people with normal immune function go on to have more severe, life-threatening forms of listeriosis, characterized by septic shock, meningitis and encephalitis.
+The infection is usually self-limited, since, in healthy hosts, exposure to Listeria stimulates the production of tumor necrosis factor and other cytokines, which activate monocytes and macrophages to eradicate the organism.
+Few people with normal immune function go on to have more severe, life-threatening forms of listeriosis, characterized by septic shock, meningitis, and encephalitis.

 The more severe form of the illness occurs when the bacteria infects parts of the body that are typically sterile, such as the blood, brain, liver, and cerebral spinal fluid.
 The presence of the bacteria in these areas triggers the aforementioned immune response and can lead to those more severe symptoms.
 L. monocytogenes has a specific affinity for the central nervous system (CNS), especially in cell-mediated immunodeficient individuals.